MurdoMaclachlan/ToR-Repost-Collection/generic/drake/drake-no-table.md

 ---

-[*Drake looks displeased, and is using one arm to shield himself from the right side of the frame by curling it around his head, with his hand up in a "not today" manner*]
+[*Drake looks displeased, and is using one arm to shield himself from the right side of the frame by curling it around his head, with his hand up in a "not today" manner.*]

 {{REPLACE ME}}

 ---

-[*Drake has his head up high, looking pleased, with a finger pointed up and towards the right side of the frame*]
+[*Drake has his head up high, looking pleased, with a finger pointed up and towards the right side of the frame.*]

 {{REPLACE ME}}